MiragianCycle/OVIWrite/README.md

 I use this setup for the following use-cases:

-- LaTex documents for my novels
+- LaTex documents for my novels and academic writing
 - Fountain files for writing scripts and screenplays
-- Markdown and Org Mode files for writing essays
+- Markdown and Org Mode files for writing simpler reports and blogs
 - Vim-wiki for my personal Zettlekasten

 OVIWrite allows users to write in Markdown, LaTeX, Fountain (For Screenwriting) while, at the same time, having allowing the user to build a Personal Knowledge Base system (such as a Zettlekasten).
 See screenshots below.